 My story, as told in my own words.
 If you’re looking for my official bio, click here.

-Hello, my name is Tyler Preston, I’m 29 years old, I’m a Sagittarius, I’m hopelessly addicted to hot sauce, and as you probably know, I hail from Alaska.
+Hello, my name is Tyler Preston, I’m 29 years old, I’m hopelessly addicted to hot sauce, and as you may already know, I hail from Alaska.

 More specifically Juneau, the state capital, a teeming metropolis of 30,000 souls living on the edge of the ocean, in the shadow of the mountains, with no roads in or out.
 They say there’s only three ways to get to Juneau: boat, plane, or birth canal.
 Personally, I arrived by boat in ’99.
 But that’s a tale for another time.